Ticlopidine: Adverse effects

 Ticlopidine may also cause an increase in cholesterol, triglycerides, liver enzymes, and bleeding.

 Hematological

-Use of ticlopidine has been associated with neutropenia, thrombocytopenia, thrombotic thrombocytopenic purpura (TTP), and aplastic anemia.
+Use of ticlopidine has been associated with neutropenia, thrombocytopenia, thrombotic microangiopathy (TMA), and aplastic anemia.
 Because of this risk, patients who are started on ticlopidine are typically monitored with blood tests to test their cell counts every two weeks for the first three months.

 Pregnancy and lactation

 Ticlopidine is a FDA pregnancy risk category B. There have been no studies done in humans.
 Studies in rats show that high drug levels could cause toxicity in both mother and fetus, but there are no known birth defects associated with its use.

 There have been no studies to test whether ticlopidine goes into breast milk.
 Studies in rats have shown that it is passed in rats’ milk.

 Interactions

 Ticlopidine interacts with several classes of medications.
 It increases the antiplatelet effects of aspirin and other NSAIDs.
 Taking ticlopidine at the same time as antacids decreases the absorption of ticlopidine.
 Ticlopidine inhibits liver CYP2C19 and CYP2B6 and thus can affect blood levels of medications metabolized by these systems.